Biecz: Geography

 Despite the relatively small size of the city, there is a significant grade in elevation.
 The highest point lies at 368.7 m above sea level, while the lowest lies at 243 m.
 Biecz borders Binarowa, Głęboka, Grudna Kępska, Korczyna, Libusza, and Strzeszyn.

 In the Biecz and the surrounding area there are a number of oil deposits.

-Biecz lies in the South-eastern part of Poland, approximately 35 km from the Slovakian border and 100 km from the Ukrainian border.
+Biecz lies in the South-eastern part of Poland, approximately 35 km from the Slovak border and 100 km from the Ukrainian border.
 The distance from Biecz to the most important Polish cities is: Nowy Sącz - 50 km, Tarnów - 55 km, Kraków - 125 km, Katowice - 200 km, Lublin - 250 km, Łódź - 350 km, Warsaw - 355 km, Poznań - 575 km, Bydgoszcz - 647 km, Gdańsk - 705 km, and Szczecin - 770 km.

 The city lies within the borders of the historical region of Małopolska.
 Throughout history, the territory was also a part of the region of Kraków.
 Biecz's importance during his medieval and renaissance heyday resulted in the city receiving administrative control over a significant amount of surrounding territory (Latin: Terra Biecensis).